 CROSBY, DANIELLE (Ph.D, University of Texas-Austin) Associate Professor; Research Interests: Effects of welfare and employment policies on young children in low-income families; negotiation of work/family demands in single-mother, ethnic minority, and immigrant families; relation of child care experiences to early school success; young children’s conceptions of economic inequality.

-DEMO, DAVID H. (Ph.D., Cornell University) Professor and Associate Dean of Graduate Studies: Family transitions, family relationships, and children's well-being; family diversity; parent -child interaction.
+DEMO, DAVID H. (Ph.D., Cornell University) Associate Dean for Academic Administration and Professor: Family transitions, family relationships, and children's well-being; family diversity; parent -child interaction.

 FINE, MARK A..
 (Ph.D, Ohio State University) Professor and Department Chair: Effects of family transitions on family members; early childhood development; family structure; divorce; early intervention; effects of alternative reproductive technologies on family members.